-For individuals battling with painful joints, it’s important to stay fit and active.
-A recommended form of exercise is aquatic exercise as they help to reduce the impact on the joints all whilst improving circulation and offering pain relief.
+For individuals battling painful joints, it’s important to stay fit and active.
+A recommended form of exercise is aquatic exercise as it helps to reduce the impact on the joints all whilst improving circulation and offering pain relief.

-According to a scientific review published in the journal Therapeutic Recreation Journal, older adults with osteoarthritis who participated in an aquatic exercise program experienced a short-term reduction in arthritis pain as well as an improved range of motion and improved mood and quality of life.
+According to a scientific review published in the journal Therapeutic Recreation Journal, older adults with osteoarthritis who participated in an aquatic exercise program experienced a short-term reduction in arthritis pain as well as an improved range of motion, improved mood, and quality of life.